 Get Things Done!
 Start at your host site and give a year of service to the community!

-Team members serve directly at a partner site for an 11-month term helping families from crises to financial stability.
+Team members serve directly at a partner site for an 11-month term helping families from go from crises to financial stability.
 Members serve at local nonprofits and work with families across the financial stability spectrum of need.
 Your daily duties could vary depending on your host site, but all members assist client with crisis mitigation, connect clients to community resources, and help individuals and families apply for benefits through Thrive Hub.
 Members also provide basic financial literacy skills and provide tax preparation assistance.

 The Financial Stability Project terms run from mid-August through the end of July each year.
 Member hours vary depending on the slot type they select.
 Our program offers three different slot types:

 - Reduced Full Time: This member must complete 1200 hours by the end of the service term.
 The weekly time commit is 30-35 hours.

 - Half Time: This member must complete 900 hours by the end of the service term.
 The weekly time commit is 20-25 hours.